 Closely monitor the mouse to ensure consistent anesthesia throughout surgery and imaging.
 Do not leave the mouse unattended and take care that it never regains consciousness.

-Transfer the mouse to the head-holder set-up and place on a thermo-regulating heating pad set to 37 °C (Figure 1A).
-Secure the upper teeth in a teeth holder.
+Transfer the anesthetized mouse to the head-holder set-up and place on a thermo-regulating heating pad set to 37 °C. Secure the upper teeth in a teeth holder.

-Apply ophthalmic ointment to reduce corneal drying.

-Provide local anesthetic by injecting 0.03 mL of lidocaine (2% epinephrine) subcutaneously over the craniotomy site.
-Wait 3 – 5 min for the drug to be absorbed into the tissue.

-To reduce cerebral edema, inject (4 mg/kg) of dexamethasone (5 mg/mL) intramuscularly.

 Rotate the mouse’s head towards the left approximately 30° to expose the right lateral side of the head and secure the mouse’s head with the blunt end of ear bars (Figure 1A).

+Apply ophthalmic ointment to prevent corneal drying.

+To reduce cerebral edema, inject dexamethasone (4 mg/kg) intramuscularly.

-Wipe the surgical area with cotton swabs dipped in 4% chlorhexidine (3 times) and 70% alcohol (3 times).
+Wipe the skin over the surgical area with cotton swabs dipped in 4% chlorhexidine (3 times) and 70% ethanol (3 times).
 Use each cotton swab only once.

-Ensure there is plenty of brain buffer on hand (at least 50 mL).
-Here, use a solution comprised of 134 mM sodium chloride, 5.4 mM potassium, 1 mM magnesium chloride hexahydrate, 1.8 mM calcium chloride dihydrate, and 5 mM HEPES sodium, pH balanced to 7.4 with 5 M hydrogen chloride.
+Don surgical gloves and cover the animal with adhesive plastic wrap.
+Provide local anesthetic by injecting of lidocaine (8-10 mg/kg; 2% epinephrine) subcutaneously over the craniotomy site.
+Wait 3 – 5 min for the drug to be absorbed into the tissue.

 Removing the skin and retracting the muscle from the skull